 Occupied Building: A residence, school, office, business, hospital, church, public library, or any other building habitually occupied by human presence.

 Participating Property: With respect to a Wind Park or Wind Energy Conversion System, a parcel of property which is owned by a person(s) and/or entity(ies) which have authorized the use of their property for a Wind Energy Conversion System or as part of a Wind Park and which right has been recorded with the Ingham County Register of Deeds.
 Any other property shall be referred to as a “Non-Participating Property.”
-Unless otherwise demonstrated to the Township Board by an owner and/or applicant, all properties outside of township boundaries shall be considered Non-Participating for the purposes of applying ordinances.
+Unless otherwise demonstrated to the Township Board by an applicant, owner, or operator, all properties outside of township boundaries shall be considered Non-Participating for the purposes of applying ordinances.

 Shadow Flicker: Alternating changes in light intensity caused by the moving blades of a Wind Energy Conversion System casting shadows on the ground and stationary objects, such as but not limited to a window of an occupied building.